 Since jimsonweed causes psychoactivity (more specifically, hallucinations and a heightened sense of well-being), many in Western culture use it as a recreational drug.
 While there currently is no research concerning PTSD, some have found it helpful in treating night terrors or nightmares.

-With that said, jimsonweed wouldn’t be our top recommend substance.
+With that said, jimsonweed wouldn’t be our top recommendation.
 However, if you find other herbal remedies aren’t working, it may benefit certain symptoms of PTSD.

 3.)
 Cannabis